Home / Blog Posts

 After identifying your assets, the next logical step is to assess potential threats and vulnerabilities.
 A vulnerability assessment provides a detailed insight into weaknesses that could be exploited.
 This involves regular scanning of systems and networks to detect potential points of entry for attacks.

 Potential internal threats can include negligent employees or insider malfeasance.
 External threats can range from hackers to natural disasters.
-It’s important to distinguish between these to design appropriate defenses.
+It’s important to distinguish between these to design appropriate defences.
 For instance, insider threats might necessitate stricter access controls, whereas natural disasters may call for a robust data backup strategy.

 Research suggests organizations that regularly conduct such assessments reduce security breaches by nearly 50%.
 Resources like the “Threat Modeling: Designing for Security” by Adam Shostack offer frameworks for identifying these threats effectively.